emmajanedrews/base-template/_posts/2016-12-30-happy-new-years.md

   - Real Estate
   - Buyer Tips
   - Home Seller Tips
 excerpt: 'Have a Happy New Year!
-We will see you in 2017!'
+We will see you in 2017!
+This year is going to the the best year ever.'
 enclosure:
 pullquote: 'Have a Happy New Year!
 We will see you in 2017!'
 enclosure_type: video/mp4